olcf/tapia2024-intro-gpu-programming/README.md

 # A Brief Introduction to GPU Programming

-*Elijah MacCarthy, William Castillo & Togo Odbadrakh (Oak Ridge Leadership Computing Facility - OLCF)*
+*Elijah MacCarthy, William Castillo, Togo Odbadrakh & Hector Suarez (Oak Ridge Leadership Computing Facility - OLCF)*

 This repository is part of the Tapia 2024 DOE National Laboratories HPC session.
 It includes the following components: